Skip to the content.

 Chunk₀ Chunk₁ Chunk₂ ...
 Chunk_{C-1} (C = ⌈N/M⌉ chunks)

-Each chunk is a self-contained binary file: [int32: count][item₀][item₁]...[item_{M-1}].
+Each chunk is a self-contained binary file: [int64: count][item₀][item₁]...[item_{M-1}].
+The final output uses the same 8-byte count header.

 Phase 2 — K-Way Merge